kmhofmann/selene/docs/installation.md

 ### Using Conan

+To use Conan, first install it, e.g. with `pip`:

+    pip install --user --upgrade conan

+(On MacOS, you might prefer an installation with `brew` instead.)

 Assuming that [Conan](https://conan.io/) is set up on the target machine, the first step is to set up the remote used to host the **Selene** package:

     conan remote add kmhofmann https://api.bintray.com/conan/kmhofmann/conan-repo

 This has to be done once per Conan installation.
 Then install the actual package; the current library version provided is `0.2`.

     conan install selene/0.2@selene/testing -r kmhofmann